WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

   stringent time constraints.
 A peer-grading component of the course will help ensure that written solutions effectively communicate the results as per outcome 6.

 **Exams:**

 : The proficiency of the students to rapidly apply these skills without external resources (outcome 7) will be assessed through time-limited midterm and final examinations.

-**Forums:**
+**Readings:**

-: Students will be expected to participate in online discussion forums, assessing their ability to communicate about classical mechanics.
+: Students will be expected to keep up with the reading assignments.
+This will be assesed by students participating in the class Perusall discussions, with at least 2 annotations per reading assignment, or with a submission in the form of a summary of the reading, the student's own derivation of a key result, etc.  This will assess their ability to communicate about classical mechanics.

 **Final Project:**